jmesnil/eap-helm-charts/charts/ee-security/README.md

-# EE Quickstart with JBoss EAP 8
+# EE Security Quickstart with JBoss EAP 8

-This Helm chart packages an application with [JBoss EAP 8](https://www.redhat.com/en/technologies/jboss-middleware/application-platform).
+The `ee-security` quickstart demonstrates Jakarta EE security.

+## What is it?

+The `ee-security` quickstart is an example project showing the use of Jakarta EE security in JBoss EAP 8.

+The deployment in this quickstart contains a simple HTTP servlet, which is secured using a custom HttpAuthenticationMechanism.
+The authentication mechanism in turn makes use of a custom IdentityStore.

+This quickstart is hard coded to work with a user `quickstartUser` with password `quickstartPwd1!`.

+## Source Code

-The Jakarta EE application is at [https://github.com/jboss-developer/jboss-eap-quickstarts/tree/8.0.x/ee-security](https://github.com/jboss-developer/jboss-eap-quickstarts/tree/8.0.x/ee-security).
+The source code of the quickstart is at [https://github.com/jboss-developer/jboss-eap-quickstarts/tree/8.0.x/ee-security](https://github.com/jboss-developer/jboss-eap-quickstarts/tree/8.0.x/ee-security).